Lotus Eletre: Overview

+Lotus Eletre X

+The Lotus Eletre X is the plug-in hybrid (PHEV) version of the Eletre and is now available in Europe.
+It produces up to 952 hp and will use a 2 liter turbocharged inline 4 generator engine producing 279 hp, which is not powering the wheels during the normal daily driving, but the ICE engine can be connected to the front wheels (via clutch and single-speed gearbox) at speeds over ~50 mph, in order to increase the highway driving efficiency.
+The car can function either as a series-hybrid vehicle (EREV) or as a parallel-hybrid vehicle.
+There is a 150 kW electric motor generator, which is keyed to the ICE crankshaft (layout which ensures that the combined peak horsepower is at least 550 kW, even when the battery is almost flat).
+It is lighter than the Eletre 900.
+As with the Eletre, it also features a retractable roof-mounted LiDAR sensor and driver focussed handling.

 Specifications

 Battery and platform

 The Eletre is based on the Lotus Premium Architecture for the company's future C-segment and E-segment electric models.
 After the Type 132, two more SUVs and a sports car are planned to be released.

 For model year 2024, The Lotus Eletre is available in three trim levels: base, S, and R. All models are equipped with a 112.0-kilowatt-hour lithium-ion battery that supports charging speeds up to 350 kilowatts.
 The base and S trims feature a dual-motor powertrain producing 603 horsepower and 524 pound-feet of torque, while the range-topping R trim boasts a more powerful setup (with an uprated rear motor), generating 905 horsepower and 726 pound-feet of torque.
 The R version, furthermore, is equipped with a 2-speed gearbox for the rear motor.
 The Eletre R can reach 60 mph in 2.9 seconds.

 Technology

 In a teaser video released by Lotus, a LiDAR sensor is shown rising from the roof of the Lotus Eletre.
 Also shown through teasers are digital side mirrors and a floating infotainment system.